josiasold/gbp/README.md

-# BP-GBP: An open source library for (generalized) belief propagation decoding of quantum codes
+# GBP: An open source library for generalized belief propagation decoding of quantum codes

 A C++ library implementing a Generalized Belief Propagation [YFM-GBP](https://ieeexplore.ieee.org/abstract/document/14590449).
 It is currently restricted to
 - two-layer Regiongraphs with one check and its adjacent qubits in top- and intersection qubits in bottom-regions and provides special features
-- hard-decision as union of beliefs over top-regions
+- hard-decision based on beliefs over top-regions
-- re-initialize with converged (or non-converged lower weight) partial syndrome

 ## Build Library